-Several times a year, the Academy hosts an Open House, which gives prospective students the opportunity to receive pertinent school information and to experience TCM first hand.
-Prospective students are invited to participate in special TCM technique demonstration classes, informational seminars, and campus tours.
+Several times a year, the Academy hosts an Open House, which gives prospective students the opportunity to receive pertinent school information and to experience the school first hand.
+Prospective students are invited to participate in special informational seminars and campus tours.
 For exact dates, contact the Academy administration offices or visit the Academy website.